Nix Progress (Part 3)

 - When a

-path is provided, it is used. - When a supported (tested) compiler is selected and a
+nixpkgspath is provided, it is used. - When a supported (tested) compiler is selected and a

-is used. - When a non-supported (non-tested) compiler is selected and a
+nixpkgspath is not provided, a known working revisions ofnixpkgsis used. - When a non-supported (non-tested) compiler is selected and a

-In projects that have both a default.nix
+In projects that have both a default.nix and

-configuration, I needed to figure out how to add
+shell.nix configuration, I needed to figure out how to add

 build tools to the shell using the appropriate revision of

-.
-I ended up adding an isShell
+nixpkgs.
+I ended up adding an isShell argument

-to the function defined in default.nix
+to the function defined in default.nix, with a default

-with the value set to
+imports default.nix with the value set to

-.
+true.
 This allows the tooling to be added using the

 appropriate revision, keeping all of the revision logic in one